stevenrkeyes/2012MASLabTeam6/README.md

     * actuators - code examples related to motors, servos, steppers, etc.
     * sensors - code examples related to IR sensors, bump sensors, etc.
     * general - general code examples
+* MASLab simulation - a simulation for a robot exploring a field for use in testing
+*